mouse-reeve/recipes/markdown/scones/fig_and_olive_oil_scones.md

  - Preheat oven to 375 degrees F
  - Whisk together the dry ingredients, and drizzler in the olive oil, allowing it to form small clumps.
+ - Add the fig pieces, tossing them so that they are coated in flour.
- - Beat together the milk and egg and mix into the dry ingredients until just combined.
+ - Beat together the milk and egg and gradually mix into the dry ingredients until the dough comes together..
- - Gently fold the fig pieces into the dough.
- - Roll out and cat the scones as desired.
+ - Roll out and cut the scones as desired.
- - Brush the scones with a little cream, and bake for 15-18 minutes, until golden brown.
+ - Brush the scones with a little cream and sprinkle with sugar.
+ - Bake for 15-18 minutes, until golden brown.